 The summer weather is heating up here in North Carolina and the first day of summer is right around the corner (oh wait – it’s here)!
 The weekends will soon be filled with adventures to the beach and pool which means we’ll also be needing the perfect swimsuit!
 Luckily, there are so many great swimsuit patterns available to pair with our favorite swimsuit material, Sport Lycra.
-Today, we’re excited to share one of the newest patterns helping us beat the heat : the RiRi swimsuit by Mimi Goodwin featured in May’s issue of Sew Sew Def Magazine (have you subscribed to this fantastic read from the Mimi G team?).
+Today, we’re excited to share one of the newest patterns helping us beat the heat : the RiRi swimsuit by Mimi Goodwin featured in May’s issue of Sew Sew Def Magazine.
 Keep reading to see how Alexia Sotelo, a self-taught sewist and DIY swimsuit extraordinaire, shows how easy it is to make your own swimsuit.
 Beat the heat bonus : she’s sharing her own variation of the swimsuit and the secret to a custom swimsuit for just $32.00!

 Alexia : I am a self taught seamstress and have been sewing for about 4 ½ years.
 Since teaching myself to sew, I have learned that sewing swimsuits is probably my most favorite thing to make!
 People often tell me they would love to sew themselves a swimsuit but are so intimidated and have no idea where to start.
 While I haven’t been sewing as long as some, I am here to tell you, sewing a bathing suit is really not as hard as it may seem!
 I think the most difficult part for me is finding quality swim fabric in a print that I like.
 The Spoonflower sport lycra is nice and thick and has a matte finish to it : just what I like!
 The only problem I have now is there are SO many amazing designs to choose from it’s nearly impossible to choose just one or two!
 I absolutely love the RiRi swimsuit and it’s the perfect pattern to use if this is your first attempt at a bathing suit!
 It has a flattering fit, an on trend vintage style, and it’s construction gives you the freedom to play around with a couple of prints to give it a fun look!